Cynthia is a digital marketer, writer, and artist. She writes about a variety of topics, especially digital marketing, languages & culture.

-The Story of Where We Get Chocolate
+Where Do We Get Chocolate?

 This story comes to us from present-day Mexico.
-It tells the legendary story of where chocolate came from, as well as some real facts about Chocolate.
+It tells the legendary story of where chocolate came from, as well as some real facts about chocolate.

 The Toltecas in Mexico

 Once, long ago, there lived a people called the Toltecas.
 They were related to the Aztecs.
 They were poor and hungry.
-Though they worked hard to find food, they didn’t know how to properly grow and cook it.
+Though they worked hard to find food, but they didn’t know how to properly grow and cook it.